 Moulin du Trou is located in a small rural hamlet, but is within easy reach of Esperaza a very pretty market town will all facilities.
 There is an excellent restaurant 'The Auberge' in the next village and a lovely lake beach with amenities within a short drive.
-The Moulin benefits from a shared pool which is ideal for children and there is also a small fresh water lagoon within a few minutes walk.
+The Moulin benefits from a small fresh water lagoon within a few minutes walk.
 Our house is in a very tranquil spot and sitting outside you can hear the babbling brook and the quiet bells on the sheep from the neighbouring farm.
 With two double and two twin bedrooms, a large fully equiped kitchen and two reception rooms, the Moulin is ideal for families or groups of friends.

 |Size||Sleeps up to 10, 4 bedrooms|

 |Rooms||4 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Notes||No pets allowed, No smoking at this property|

 |General||TV, CD player, Telephone, Table tennis, Satellite TV|